RejectedFrASELS/SOC-Tool-Box/README.md

 IP Checker, Blacklist and Whitelist Tools in one Web Application using Flask Back-End and SQLite Database

 ### Usage
 More description will be added.
-To login you need to create a openldap server on docker: <br />
+To login, you need to create an openldap server on docker: <br />
 ```docker run -p 389:389 -p 636:636 --name my-openldap-container --detach osixia/openldap:1.2.4```

 #### Preview